 The Failure of Inspections

-Family members would like to think that those who are in charge of inspecting these facilities are making sure that everything is reported, documented and the appropriate actions are taken.
+Those who are in charge of inspecting these facilities are responsible to making sure everything is reported, documented and the appropriate actions are taken.
 Unfortunately, this does not always happen.
-Many inspectors fail to mention or address numerous medical issues such as bedsores, malnutrition, filth and prescription medication abuse.
+Many inspectors fail to mention or address numerous medical issues.
+Issues such as bedsores, malnutrition, filth and prescription medication abuse often go unreported.
 As these stories become more common, families are left in the position of finding a safe and comfortable alternative for their loved ones.

 It is important to note that nursing care in home can also be a good or bad experience.
 It will depend on the agency you work with, the caregiver who is working in the home, the relationship between caregiver and client, as well as a care plan that can address all of the needs your loved one has.

-Do you need additional information on in home care in the Houston area?
+Do you need additional information on nursing care in home in the Stuart, FL area?
 Contact us for more information or to schedule a free in-home assessment.